Why Impact-Weighted Accounts?

 The Impact Economy Foundation is proud to present the Impact-Weighted Accounts Framework (IWAF).
 The framework itself is supported by (i) two documents that provide context: an introduction and a conceptual framework; and (ii) by three supporting documents: a summary, a guide for practitioners and a FAQ.

-I want to read some of the frequently asked questions about IWAF: Download the FAQ.
+A collection of some of the most frequently asked questions about IWAF.

 IWAF is written on behalf of the Impact-Economy Foundation by a.o., experts from Harvard Business School, Singapore Management University, Rotterdam School of Management and Impact Institute.